 Horatio Alger National Career & Technical Scholarship

 Students planning to pursue career or technical training may be eligible to apply for the Horatio Alger National Career & Technical Scholarship.
 Over 1,000 awrds up to $2,500 each are available.
-Application will open March 2017.
-For questions, please contact Lynn Best.
+Please contact Lynn Best for more information.